AgustinBeniteez/Indexer-mod/README.md

 3. Place the .jar file in the "mods" folder of your Minecraft installation.
 4. Start Minecraft with the Forge profile.

+## Download New Versions
+Download the latest versions of the mod at: `https://www.curseforge.com/minecraft/mc-mods/indexer`

 ## License
 All rights reserved.